 Dinner at Tavernetta della Signoria

-Tavernetta della Signoria is, without a doubt, my favorite restaurant in Florence.
-The food is unheard-of delicious and the service and location are perfect.
+Tavernetta della Signoria is my favorite restaurant in Florence.
+The food is delicious and the service and location are perfect.
 After my first time I kept their business card in my wallet for four years so I’d remember it when I went back.

 After our time at the Uffizi, we were dumped out the back of the museum.
 One block over is Tavernetta della Signoria.
 It’s the perfect spot for lunch or dinner after exploring the Uffizi.
 Masterpieces for your eyes followed by masterpieces for your mouth.
 Bellissimo!

 I haven’t eaten anything here that wasn’t the best I’ve ever had.
 Start with the classic bruschetta, just make sure you pronounce it “broo-skay-tuh.”

 The problem with deciding where to stay in Florence is that there are so many incredible hotels.
 I’ll start by telling you about the place I always stay when I visit, then do my best to narrow it down a little more for you!

 Our first time staying in Florence we arrived by train with plenty of wine goals but no plans for accommodation.
 We chose Hotel Aurora because it’s right across the street from Florence’s main train & bus station and was the first place we saw.
 Keep it simple, y’all.